2 Samuel 5:1-3; Colossians 1:12-20; Luke 23:35-43

 Many in today’s democratic set up will discover that the title “King” does not register too well.
 Hence they feel that a better image of today’s Feast is achieved by presenting it as the Feast of Christ the Leader.
 Leadership is the theme of the feast day Mass, as we have seen in the different readings and it is an important theme for us, as Christians, to consider.
 All of us some time or other would like to think of ourselves as leaders.
 If we listen to the average conversation and we find that there is little done by others that we could have done better.
 Jesus certainly knew the oppressive nature of secular kings and in contrast to them he connected his role as king to humble service, and commanded his followers to be servants as well.
 In other passages of Scripture, his kingdom is tied to his suffering and death.
 While Christ is coming to judge the nations, his teachings spell out a kingdom of justice and judgment balanced with radical love, mercy, peace, and forgiveness.
 When we celebrate Christ as King, we are not celebrating an oppressive ruler, but one willing to die for humanity and whose loving-kindness endures forever.

 In fact, there are two highly contrasting pictures of Jesus as King given in the readings today.
 There is the highly triumphant picture give in the Second Reading from the letter to the Colossians.
-Paul tells the Colossians how grateful they ought to be to God for having made them Christians and citizens of Christ’s Kingdom.
-He then goes on to describe what Christ is to them as he is to us.
 Jesus is the image of the unseen God and the first-born of all creation, for in him were created all things.
 God wanted all perfection to be found in him, and all things to be reconciled through him when he made peace by his death on the cross.
 He has prepared all for the everlasting kingdom of happiness.
 Here Paul thanks the Father for what he has done to us in Christ.
 We already have the deep experience of Jesus by the forgiveness of sins and membership in the church.
 In the central verses of this passage, Paul gives us a magnificent picture of Jesus: he is the image of the invisible God, the first born of all creation.
 In these and subsequent verses, he indicates that the incarnation was in God’s mind from all eternity.